 It comes with about 300 square inches more than the smaller Pro series 22 I reviewed.

 The second thing I always like to know is the material of the grates.
 The reason is that this is where your food will be on and some materials stick worse than others. it also has an effect on how easy it is to clean the grill grates.

 The material that the Traeger Pro series 34 uses is enamel-coated steel.
 I read several times that this material is very easy to clean and is pretty much non-stick.
 A big pro in my opinion.
 On the website, they call it porcelain-coated, my favorite.

-Here is an overview of the main features we found in the Traeger pro series 34 review.
-We will look at several of them later in the part where we write about my opinion.
+Here is an overview of the main features I found in the Traeger pro series 34 review.
+I will look at several of them later in the part where I write about my opinion.
 This is basically the list you can find on the Traeger website.